scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

     In [6]: cos_module.cos_func(3.14159265359)
     Out[6]: -1.0

-Again we test for robustness:
+Again we test for robustness, and we see that we get a better error message (although, strictly speaking in Python there is no ``double`` type):

 .. sourcecode:: ipython